NedaK/LIRI_Bot/README.md

    * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

+     * The current lines in `random.txt` are as follows: movie-this,The Dark Crystal spotify-this-song,"I Want it that way" concert-this,Dashboard Confessional

-     * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.
+      * It should run  `movie-this` for the Dark Crystal, `spotify-this-song` for "I Want it That Way," and `concert-this` for Dashboard Confessional.

-     * Edit the text in random.txt to test out the feature for movie-this and concert-this.

-### BONUS
+### BONUS - Writing to a File

-* In addition to logging the data to your terminal/bash window, output the data to a .txt file called `log.txt`.
+* In addition to logging the data to your terminal/bash window, LIRI_Bot will output the data to a .txt file called `log.txt`.

-* Make sure you append each command you run to the `log.txt` file.
+* The data is appended each time you run the liri.js file.

-* Do not overwrite your file each time you run a command.